EEG analysis: Time domain methods

 There are two important methods for time domain EEG analysis: Linear Prediction and Component Analysis.
 Generally, Linear Prediction gives the estimated value equal to a linear combination of the past output value with the present and past input value.
 And Component Analysis is an unsupervised method in which the data set is mapped to a feature set.
 Notably, the parameters in time domain methods are entirely based on time, but they can also be extracted from statistical moments of the power spectrum.
 As a result, time domain method builds a bridge between physical time interpretation and conventional spectral analysis.
 Besides, time domain methods offer a way to on-line measurement of basic signal properties by means of a time-based calculation, which requires less complex equipment compared to conventional frequency analysis.

 Time-frequency domain methods

+Time-frequency analysis is typically performed using the Wavelet Transform (WT), Empirical Mode Decomposition (EMD), Wigner-Ville Distribution (WVD), and Short-time Fourier Transform (STFT).

-Wavelet Transform, a typical time-frequency domain method, can extract and represent properties from transient biological signals.
+WT, a typical time-frequency domain method, can extract and represent properties from transient biological signals.
 Specifically, through wavelet decomposition of the EEG records, transient features can be accurately captured and localized in both time and frequency context.
-Thus Wavelet transform is like a mathematical microscope that can analyze different scales of neural rhythms and investigate small-scale oscillations of the brain signals while ignoring the contribution of other scales.
-Apart from Wavelet Transform, there is another prominent time-frequency method called Hilbert-Huang Transform, which can decompose EEG signals into a set of oscillatory components called Intrinsic Mode Function (IMF) in order to capture instantaneous frequency data.
+Thus WT is like a mathematical microscope that can analyze different scales of neural rhythms and investigate small-scale oscillations of the brain signals while ignoring the contribution of other scales.
+Apart from WT, there is another prominent time-frequency method called Hilbert-Huang Transform, which can decompose EEG signals into a set of oscillatory components called Intrinsic Mode Function (IMF) in order to capture instantaneous frequency data.